 Colluli Definitive Feasibility Study (DFS) results exceeded expectations and PFS results and are summarised below:

 - DFS confirms low capex, high margin, long life project

-- Phase I development capital reduced from PFS by over 30% to US$298m
+- Module I development capital reduced from PFS by over 30% to US$298m

 - Capital payback period of 3.5 years

 - Project post tax NPV of US$860m and IRR of 29%

 - Colluli in the bottom quartile of the mine gate cost curve

 - 1.1 billion tonnes ore reserve, with expected 200+ year mine life